 If you are a great adventurer, you must absolutely practice one or more adventure sports during your visit to the Riviera.

 The Mayans left ancestral cities such as Chichén Itzá, Tulum, Uxmal or Coba.
-These fascinating sites are among the most visited places in south-eastern Mexico, go for them.
+These fascinating sites are among the most visited places and one of the best things to do in Tulum, Mexico

 Visit a Hacienda